Code-Institute-Submissions/Travelum/README.md

 / **Emelie** :woman:

 #### Design Choices
+:art:

 #### Wireframes
+The wireframes were created using [Balsamiq](https://balsamiq.com/).
-Here is the link to see the [Wireframes](https://github.com/Sebastian-Torres-Matrix/Travelum/tree/master/assets/wireframes)
+Here is the link to see the [Wireframes](https://github.com/Sebastian-Torres-Matrix/Travelum/tree/master/wireframes)

 ## Features
 :mag_right: